 - Water deeply, but less often.
-It’s better to give your plants a good soaking once a week than to water them lightly every day.
-Let the water run through until it comes out of the drainage holes in the bottom of the pot, then discard any additional water that has collected in the pot’s tray.
+It’s better to give your plants a good soaking once a fortnight than to water them lightly every day.
+Let the water run through until it comes out of the drainage holes in the bottom of the pot, then discard any additional water that has been collected in the pot’s tray.

 - Allow the soil to dry out completely between watering.
 Don’t let your succulents sit in soggy soil, as this can lead to root rot.

 - If you’re unsure whether or not your succulents need water, check the soil before watering.
 If it’s dry to the touch, it’s time to water.

 It is recommended to use terracotta or unglazed ceramic pots with drainage holes that allow rapid evaporation of moisture from the soil and ensure the plant’s roots are not sitting in soil that is soggy and waterlogged.